Peninsular Malays Union

 Peninsular Malays Union (PMU,PMS or PEMAS, Persatuan Melayu Semenanjung) was a Right-wing party formed by lawyer Hashim Ghani, a former member of Singapore Progressive Party (PP) and Malayan Party.
 It formed as an alternative to poorer section of Malays as opposed to aristocratic United Malays National Organization.
+The party were noted for being among the influential party in Singapore in campiagning for Muslim right.
 The party were banned on the height of Indonesia-Malaysia confrontation in 1965.

 History

 The party were formed to rival UMNO.
 It were formed on 17 September 1949 at Sultan Ismail Club.
 In response, UMNO bans its members from joining the party.
 The party took more hard stance by advocating Malaya for the Malays and Malays self-rule.

 In early 1950's, the party leadership were tussled between Hashim Ghani and Ahmad Abdul Rahim.
 It were later sorted out with Ahmad Abdul Rahim acted as president.

 The party were to contest 1959 Malayan general election with 80 candidates but failed to do so during nomination days.

 The party intend to form a United Malay Front for 1964 Malaysian general election and compete for all seats.
 However this never materialized due to the party lack fund to contest.

 At the height of Indonesia-Malaysia confrontation, several party members were detained under Internal Security Act.
 On 26 May 1964, party president, Ahmad Abdul Rahim were also detained as suspected to be affiliated with Indonesia and on anti-Malaysia campaign.

 The party were later banned under the same reason.